-At most airlines, relocation is a condition of employment.
-This does not mean that you will have to sell your home and all of your belongings to become a flight attendant!
-It will however require some flexibility on your part during the first several months of your flying career.
-New hire flight attendants will be assigned a base after graduating from training.
+Your Flight Attendant career will require some flexibility on your part as new hire Flight Attendants will be assigned a base after graduating from your airlines training program.
 You will be expected to report for duty from that base, but may live wherever you choose and you can commute on your travel passes.
 A huge number of Flight Attendants commute to their base city and can do so using airline travel benefits.
-Also, you will normally be eligible for transfer from your initially assigned base to the base of your choice within the first three to nine months of your employment.
+Also, you will normally be eligible for transfer from your initially assigned base to the base of your choice in a specified time frame set by your airline.

-Normally flight attendants work about 12-15 days a month.
-You will normally work a three day sequence, immediately followed by days off.
+Normally Flight Attendants are scheduled to work about 13-20 days a month dependent on the airline.
+You will normally work a sequence or trip, immediately followed by days off.
 It is important to note that FA's work all kinds of trips, 2day, 3day, 4day, or even turnarounds so your schedule will vary.
 Many utilize the time off by beginning second businesses, taking advantage of the incredible travel benefits or spending time with their families, making it truly the most flexible job in the world.

 Does the airline pay for the hotel accommodations on layovers?

 Yes.
 The airline pays for a hotel room for each crewmember as well as arranging company paid transportation to and from the hotel.
-Each trip is a like a mini vacation!
+Each trip can be like a mini vacation!

-What kind of salary do flight attendants make?
+What kind of income do Flight Attendants make?

 Flight Attendant income varies from airline to airline.
-The pay ranges from about $13.00-$40.00 per flight hour or more.
+The pay ranges from about $13.00-$50.00 per flight hour or more.
 Most airlines have in place a monthly guarantee which ranges between 65-80 flight hours.
 The Flight Attendant is paid the guarantee whether he/she actually works those hours or not.
-Most new hire flight attendants will earn between $16,000-23,000 and may eventually earn up to $75,000 per year.
 Actual pay per hour is dependent upon years of service and any special qualifications the Flight Attendant may have on board the aircraft.
-Flight Attendants also receive a special per diem for each hour spent away from home.
-This per diem is in place to cover meals and other expenses.
-With each year of service comes an increase in pay.
+Flight Attendants also receive per diem for each hour spent away from home to cover meals and other expenses.
+With each year of service also comes an increase in pay.
 In addition, Flight Attendants can trade/swap, drop or pick up trips to fly more or less time or increase pay.

 I have a tattoo, will this disqualify me?

-It is not uncommon to have a tattoo and airlines recognize that.
 You may hear questions in your interview about tattoos you may have and how visible they are.
-Airlines do not disqualify an applicant if the tattoo cannot be seen while in uniform.
-In other words, tattoos on areas of the face, neck or hands would be a mark against you, whereas tattoos that are easily hidden with clothing would be acceptable.
+Airlines generally do not disqualify an applicant if the tattoo cannot be seen while in uniform.
+In other words, tattoos on the face, neck, lower arms or hands would probably disqualify you, whereas tattoos that are not visible while in uniform would normally be acceptable.